Our current exhibition is Artists by Themselves, on display until 8 June 2019.

-PLEASE NOTE: it is necessary to close some of the galleries between exhibitions, so please do check what is open before making a special journey during those times.
-In 2016, the downstairs exhibition galleries will be closed for re-hang on 21 - 25 November.
+It is necessary to close some of the galleries between exhibitions, so please do check what is open before making a special journey during those times.
+In 2017, the downstairs exhibition galleries will be closed for re-hang 11 - 15 September & 27 November - 1 December.
 Entrance to Penlee is FREE during rehang week.

 Not all the paintings are on show at any one time.
 If there is a particular picture that you would like to see, please let us know in advance of your visit or on the day.

 CLICK HERE for a PDF of the current brochure

 Crafts for Christmas: selling exhibition of Cornish Craft

 This gathering of high quality work by Cornwall Craft, which includes jewellery, textiles, ceramics and woodcarving, has become a regular fixture on the Penlee House Christmas events calendar.
 All crafts can be purchased immediately, making them the ideal gift or treat.

 The Art of Frederic Stuart Richardson (1855 - 1934)

 With rarely seen works from a private collection, this exhibition showcases the work of this Bristol-born artist who trained as a civil engineer before embarking on a career in art.
 Richardson studied in Paris and was encouraged by the eminent Victorian artist Luke Fildes.
 He is best-known for his seascapes inspired by his travels around the British coast.
 Galleries 2, 3 & 4.